Excitonic Resonances in Coherent Anti-Stokes Raman Scattering from Single Wall Carbon Nanotubes: Experimental Methods

-The nanotube \textit{chirality enriched samples} (8,3), (6,4), (7,5) SWCNTs were prepared using gel permeation method \cite{Flavel2014} and the (10,3) SWCNTs using gel chromatography\cite{Liu2011}.
-The (6,5) SWCNTs were prepared from HiPco raw material (NanoIntegris) as outlined previously using a gel permeation chromatography system.\cite{Flavel2014,Flavel2013} Due to the high affinity of (6,5) to the Sephacryl-S200 gel (Amersham Biosciences) and their ability to displace other (n,m) species at 1.6 wt \% SDS (Merck), 1 wt \% sodium cholate (SC, $\gtrsim$ 99 \%, Sigma Aldrich) was used as an eluent in a one column approach without the use of a pH gradient.
-The nanotube suspension was drop cased onto the thin quartz substrate.
-The dried samples was put in a water beaker overnight to remove surfactant residues.
+The nanotube \textit{chirality-enriched samples} of either (6,5), (8,3), (6,4), (7,5)\cite{Flavel2014} or (10,3)\cite{ Liu2011} were prepared by the gel permeation method from the HiPco raw material (NanoIntegris).
+The (6,5) SWCNTs were crafted from HiPco raw material (NanoIntegris) as outlined previously using a gel permeation chromatography system.\cite{Flavel2014,Flavel2013} The nanotube suspension was drop cased onto the thin quartz substrate.
+The dried samples were put in a water beaker overnight to remove surfactant residues.
 For \textit{resonant CARS measurements}, a picosecond laser (APE PicoEMERALD) was used.
-This laser system generated two laser beams that can be spatially and temporally overlapped with wavelengths at 1064 nm $(E_{S})$ with 7 ps pulse duration and the second tunable between 730 and 960 nm ($E_{p}$) with 5–6 ps pulse duration.
-The $E_{p}$ and is generated by pumping the optical parametric oscillator cavity with the second harmonic of the 1064 nm laser at 532 nm.
-The selected $E_{p}$, $E_{S}$, lasers were directed to the sample by mirrors.
-The collection and detection parts were separated by a beam-splitter, afterwards the anti-Stokes signal $E_{a}$ was filtered by a short-pass filter and focused on a spectrometer slit of the spectrometer (Andor Shamrock SR-303i-B) equipped with a charge-coupled device (iDus DU420A-BEX2-DD).
+This laser system generated two laser beams that can be spatially and temporally overlapped with one wavelength fixed at 1064 nm $(E_{S})$ (1.17 eV) with 7 ps pulse duration and the second beening tunable between 730 nm (1.7 eV) and 960 nm (1.27 eV) ($E_{p}$) with 5–6 ps pulse duration.
+The $E_{p}$ is generated by pumping the optical parametric oscillator cavity with the second harmonic of the 1064 nm laser at 532 nm.
+The selected $E_{p}$, $E_{S}$ lasers were directed to the sample by mirrors.
+A beam-splitter separated the collection and detection parts.
+Afterward, the anti-Stokes signal $E_{a}$ was filtered by a short-pass filter and focused on a slit of the (Andor Shamrock SR-303i-B) spectrometer equipped with a charge-coupled device (iDus DU420A-BEX2-DD).
 The laser powers on the sample were kept below $\sim$0.5 mW for resonant experiments shown in Figures \ref{FIG:Mtd}, \ref{FIG:FWMnm}.
-Only in the measurement shown in Figure \ref{FIG:Appl} higher laser power was used.
+Only for the measurement shown in Figure \ref{FIG:Appl}c we used a higher laser power, as indicated in the Figure.

-Same detection setup was used for \textit{Raman measurements}, but for sample excitation the diode laser at 561 nm was used combined with a long-pass filter in order to separate Raman from Rayleigh scattering.
-For simultaneous measurements with Raman and CARS the visible and IR beams were aligned together using a beam splitter and focused onto the same spot on a sample.
+The same detection setup was used for \textit{Raman measurements}.
+The diode laser at 561 nm (2.2 eV) was used for sample excitation, combined with a long-pass filter to separate Raman from Rayleigh scattering.
+For simultaneous measurements with Raman and CARS, the visible and IR beams were aligned using a beam splitter and focused on the same spot on a sample.